-Activity & Physical Therapy
+Physical Therapy & Activity

-- You may return to sedentary work only or school in 4 to 7 days after surgery as long as your pain is tolerable. - Avoid long distance, traveling in cars or by airplane during the two weeks after surgery to avoid increasing your risk of developing blood clots. - Perform ankle pumps with range of motion two reps of ten every hour you're awake, promotes blood circulation, and helps prevent blood pooling which can lead to clots. - You can also perform straight-leg raises with your brace on locked-in extension. - The goal of physical therapy is to assess how your body has responded to the surgical procedure, promote healing, and ensure a safe return to activity.
-You will start physical therapy after your first post-operative appointment. - An important goal following surgery is to minimize swelling around your surgical site.
+- You may return to sedentary work only or school in 4 to 7 days after surgery as long as your pain is tolerable. - Avoid long distance, traveling in cars or by airplane during the two weeks after surgery to avoid increasing your risk of developing blood clots. - Perform ankle pumps with range of motion two reps of ten every hour you're awake, promotes blood circulation, and helps prevent blood pooling which can lead to clots. - The goal of physical therapy is to assess how your body has responded to the surgical procedure, promote healing, and ensure a safe return to activity.
+You will start physical therapy after your first post-operative appointment, you may start sooner if you go to SOS physical therapy. - An important goal following surgery is to minimize swelling around your surgical site.
 The best way to achieve this is to frequently apply ice.
 This is most important within the first 48 hours following your surgery.
 Apply for 15 minutes every hour that you're awake always keep a barrier in between your skin in the ice.
 This will help prevent frostbite.